Zainab1317/FASDH25-portfolio2/README.md

 **Prepare data**:

 We loaded the `ner_counts.tsv` file, which contains the number of times each place was mentioned in January 2024, as extracted by Named Entity Recognition (NER).
 Additionally, we loaded the `ner_gazetteer.tsv` file, which provides the latitude and longitude of each place based on our previous geocoding process.
 Then, we merged these two datasets using the "place" column to link each place's coordinates with its mention count.
-We ensured that all counts were treated as numerical values and removed any rows that contained missing values for either the count or the coordinates.

 **Creation of map**: